 ILR Assessment Tools

-Our assessment team is currently developing foreign language proficiency tests under the Interagency Language Roundtable (ILR) language proficiency guidelines for use in the Flagship program, a national foreign language educational initiative sponsored and funded by the National Security Education Program (NSEP).
+We develop foreign language proficiency tests under the Interagency Language Roundtable (ILR) language proficiency guidelines that are used by The Language Flagship, a national foreign language educational program that is sponsored and funded by the National Security Education Program (NSEP).

-Additionally, the Assessment Department develops and administers several foreign language proficiency tests based on the American Council on the Teaching of Foreign Languages (ACTFL) Proficiency Guidelines, ranging in levels from Novice Mid to Distinguished.
-Tests developed under the ACTFL scale are used for pre-program and post-program testing for study abroad programs that American Councils administers, such as the Advanced Russian Language and Area Studies Program (RLASP) and the National Security Language Initiative for Youth (NSLI-Y).
+Tests developed under the ACTFL scale are used for pre-program and post-program testing for study abroad programs, such as the Advanced Russian Language and Area Studies Program, and the National Security Language Initiative for Youth (NSLI-Y).
 Language assessments for these programs measure proficiency in Arabic, Chinese, and Russian.

-American Councils' language testing initiatives are powered by an end-to-end online testing system called ACLASS (American Councils Language Assessment Support System).
-ACLASS was developed and is maintained by American Councils and has been in operation since 2006.
-It features support for version-controlled item development, test form creation, registration and scheduling, exam administration and monitoring and score reporting.
+Our language testing initiatives are powered by an end-to-end online testing system called the American Councils Language Assessment Support System or ACLASS.
+The system features support for version-controlled item development, test form creation, registration and scheduling, exam administration and monitoring and score reporting.
 To date, ACLASS has been used to administer more than 12,000 online language exams.